Nick-322/FASTA_tools_Python/README.md

 find_homologs.py is an extension of homolog_identify.py that has an additional functionality.
 The script performs the following tasks:

-1. Processes the BLAST output to keep only hits with >30% identity and 90% length (same as homolog_identify.py)
+1. Processe a given BLAST output to keep only hits with >30% identity and 90% length (same as homolog_identify.py)
 2. Identify BED features (i.e., genes) that have a BLAST hit entirely within the boundaries of the feature start and end (same as homolog_identify.py)
 3. Extract the sequence of identified homologous genes from the assembly sequence
 4. If the gene is encoded on the "-" strand in the BED file, reverse & complement the sequence